Lesser Yellowlegs

 Lesser Yellowlegs, Vancouver Island, BC

-The Lesser Yellowlegs and its cousin the Greater Yellowlegs look quite similar, but there are a few easy ways to tell them apart, the Lesser Yellowlegs are only about half the weight of his cousin.
-The bill of the Greater Yellowlegs will turn gray around the base during the non-breeding season while the Lesser Yellowlegs bill stays black year-round.
+The Lesser Yellowlegs and its cousin the Greater Yellowlegs look quite similar, but there are a few easy ways to tell them apart.
+The bill of the Greater Yellowlegs will turn gray around the base during the non-breeding season while the Lessers’ bill stays black year-round.
 The bill on the lesser is not much longer than the width of his head while the greater has a bill that is quite long.
 When in flight, the Lesser Yellowlegs have longer legs than the Greater Yellowlegs, if the feet reach past the tail in flight, it’s a Lesser Yellowlegs.
 Lesser Yellowlegs tend to join up into much larger flocks than the Greaters do.

 Lesser Yellowlegs, Vancouver Island, BC